kyma-project/kyma/docs/03-tutorials/03-set-up-idp.md

         cluster: {YOUR_CLUSTER_NAME}
         user: oidc
     ```
 5. Now you can share the modified kubeconfig file with the members of your team or organization.
 When they use it, your identity provider will handle the authentication.
-The Kubernetes API server will make sure they will have access to resources according to the role bound to them as individuals or group members.
+The Kubernetes API server will make sure they will have access to resources according to the roles bound to them as individuals or group members.